Tent or RV Camping

 You don't need to hike to remote mountain forests normally only accessed by bearded National Geographic Magazine photographers and yellow-bellied marmots to fully enjoy the camping experience.
 The nation's back roads are sated with wooded camping areas that can accommodate both the rustic adventurer and the leisure-seeking RV owner.

 But before you begin slathering on the bug spray, here are some campground options to consider:

 If you're more interested in remoteness rather than available on-site facilities grab a Rand McNally Road Atlas and begin scanning for forest green tent triangle symbols.
 These indicate primitive campsites, best suited for tent campers.

 Facilities, if at all, are generally limited to pit toilets with no running water, and bear protective trash containers.
-Numbered sites are on a first come basis, and generally cost under $12 a night.
+Numbered sites are generally on a first-come basis.
 A self-registration board provides instructions, fee envelopes, and a metal fee deposit tube, which is emptied daily.

 Usually these campgrounds are chaperoned by on-site camp hosts, who can be easily spotted by the permanent look of their campsites.